Answers to Garden & Landscaping Frequently Asked Questions

 6. My trees leaves are wilting & browning, what is happening?

 The tree is either being over or under watered.
 Check the soil 6” below the surface at the drip edge of the tree.
 If the soil is muddy and soaked then you are watering too much, if the soil is hard and dry then you are not watering enough.
-If you are watering correctly and the problem persists then you will need to contact an arbourist to come and look at your tree.
+If you are watering correctly possible other reasons for leaf damage is transplant shock, temperature damage, bugs or disease.
+If the problem persists then you will need to contact an arbourist (tree doctor) to look at your tree.

 7. Should I remove the wire basket/burlap before planting my tree?